azc242/secrets/README.md

 Web app clone of (old school) [Whisper](http://whisper.sh/), where users sign up and anonymously post secrets or confessions.

 ## Motivation
 This project was first built to learn handling user accounts and passwords while I was going through an online course.
 Throughout the process, I used and worked with various methods of authentication and security such as basic encryption, MD5 hashing, bcrypt hashing and salting, as well as OAuth 2.0.
+While doing so, I also learned about sessions and cookies which are useful for managing user login sessions.
 I thought it would be fun and useful to integrate different APIs for OAuth 2.0 such as Google, Facebook, and Reddit API so that I know how to use them for future apps.

 ## Tech/framework used
 <b>Built with</b>